Pruthwik/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Sentiment Analysis using different techniques
+Sentiment Analysis of NLTK Movie Reviews using different techniques; binary classification into positive and negative classes